sonnygeorge/sr-olthad/README.md

  ┃ ┃ ┣ 📜lms.py # Module (soon-to-be package) for a variety of LMs
  ┃ ┃ ┣ 📜schema.py
  ┃ ┃ ┗ 📜utils.py
- ┃ ┗ 📂sr_olthad # Package sr-OLTHAD
+ ┃ ┗ 📂sr_olthad # Package for sr-OLTHAD
  ┃   ┣ 📂agents # Package for the 4(?) main agents of sr-OLTHAD
  ┃   ┃ ┣ 📂attempt_summarizer
  ┃   ┃ ┃ ┗ ...